saepark/saepark.github.io/software.md

 ## Software

 In my research, I primarily use Stata.
-I occasionally supplement my analysis using R, Python, MATLAB and SAS.
+I supplement my analysis using R, Python, MATLAB and SAS.

 This space is a respository for me to share my codes for various software.